MNLKuzmin/SkinCancerDetection/README.md

 # Skin cancer detection with Convolutional Neural Networks

 Skin cancer is by far the most common type of cancer.
-<br>We want to build an app that analyzes pictures of skin anomalies to determine whether or not a skin anomaly is cancerous, to help healthcare providers make a diagnosis.
+<br>We want to build an app that analyzes pictures of skin anomalis to determine whether or not a skin anomaly is cancerous, to help healthcare providers make a diagnosis.
 <br>This app would be advantageous for doctors since their diagnosis will not only be based on their visual inspection of the skin but also supported by a powerful Neural Network model that compares the picture of a patient’s lesion with thousands (and potentially millions) of other ones, stored in a constantly growing database.
-<br>The accuracy that we were able to achieve in building the core engine of the app (our CNN model) is of —-% TAKE IT FROM BINARY MODEL and the recall rate was about ——% TAKE IT FROM INCREASED RECALL. in our binary classification model.
+<br>The accuracy that we were able to achieve in building the core engine of the app (our CNN model) is between 70% and 80% for our 9 classes classification model.
+<br>The recall rate that we obtained was about 85% in our binary classification model.

 ![Header](./GraphsandImages/HeaderImage.JPG)

 ## Business Problem
 According to one estimate, about 5.4 million cases of skin cancer are diagnosed among 3.3 million people each year (many people are diagnosed with more than one spot of skin cancer at the same time).
-<br>1 out of 5 Americans will develop skin cancer by the time they are 70. \
+<br>1 out of 5 Americans will develop skin cancer by the time they are 70.

 Causes: Skin cancer occurs when errors (mutations) occur in the DNA of skin cells.
 The mutations cause the cells to grow out of control and form a mass of cancer cells.
 <br>Risk factors: Fair skin, light hair, freckling, moles, history of sunburns, excessive sun exposure, sunny or high-altitude climates, precancerous skin lesions, weakened immune system, etc.